kenmcgarry/DrugSideEffects/R/README.md

 + **Pathway analysis** with KEGG and Reactome for groups of gene/proteins

 + **GO analysis** for each gene/protein

++ **Integrate** I used a variation on the Jaccard coefficient to integrate the disparate data in a coherent way.

++ **Comparison** with existing methods - I compared our system with PREDICT (Gottlieb,2011) and the systems by Zhang (2014) and Wu 2013).
+Results are not quite the same but a numbber of drugs have been cosnsitently identified as candidates by the four systems.
+Previuosly, I have evaluated the usefulness/accuracy of the system by checking if my top ten drugs have appeared in the literature as likely candidates for repurposing.
+The results so far support our method.

 #### `Ken McGarry, Friday, 2nd June 2017.`